Felipe31/CRUD-API/README.md

 ### Organization

-The rules presented are organized as follows.
+The objects presented are organized as follows.

 Note that every registry has an ID and a timestamp of creation.
 Both are created automatically by mongodb
 ```json